 The DMO relies on a number of IT and communications systems to conduct its operations effectively and efficiently.
 In particular, certain systems are central to the DMO achieving its internal target for the release of accurate data, including auction results, to the market.
-Failure to achieve these targets could result in markets acting on inaccurate information and cause significant reputational damage.
+Failure to achieve these targets could result in markets acting on inaccurate information which could cause significant reputational damage.

 During the year the DMO has progressed initiatives to further strengthen the resilience and security of its IT network.
-The trading systems replacement went live in August 2019 in which operational efficiencies and improved resilience were achieved.
-The Public Service Network (PSN) accreditation was reconfirmed as a result of an IT health check.
+The Public Service Network (PSN) accreditation was reconfirmed following an IT health check.
 The DMO has in place structured business continuity arrangements to ensure it is able to continue market operations in the event of an internal or external incident that threatens business operations.
-Elements of these arrangements were invoked during the year and proved effective with no external impact.

-Arrangements to support auctions were in place throughout the year with support teams working from the disaster recovery site during auctions.
+Arrangements to support critical operations were in place throughout the year with a core team in the office, support teams working from the disaster recovery site and the majority of staff working from home.
 Assessment of business continuity needs is also a specific requirement for new projects and major business initiatives.